baby-gnu/template-formula/docs/map.jinja.rst

 The ``map.jinja`` use several sources where to lookup parameter values:

-- YAML files located in the `fileserver`_
+- YAML files located in the `fileserver`_ under the formula ``parameters/`` directory
 - configuration collected by `salt['config.get']`_

-The `pillars`_ are rendered by the SaltStack master and could became costly with lots of minions with many pillar values.
+As `pillars`_ are rendered by the SaltStack master for each minion, they could became costly when you have lots of minions with many pillar values.

 As a good practice, you should: